-Box Inventory: Most artifacts are stored in archival record storage boxes, so that they can be easily transferred between the museum and storage facility.
-Each box is assigned a unique record number, and entered into a database.
+Box Inventory: Most artifacts are stored in archival record storage boxes, allowing them to be easily transferred between the museum and storage facility.
+Each box is assigned a unique record number and entered into the collections management database.
 Information recorded includes the site and proveniences, a description of the artifacts, storage conditions, conservation needs, and storage location.
 The artifact catalogue is linked to the box inventory, to track the location of individual objects.
-The collections were re-inventoried in 2008 with assistance from interns from The George Washington University.

 Archaeological Conservation: The goal of archaeological conservation is to stabilize objects for long-term preservation.
-In many cases, this can be achieved through proper storage, including the use of archival storage materials and proper climate control.
-For some artifacts, professional conservation treatment may be needed to curtail active deterioration, or so that an artifact can be exhibited.
+Preventative conservation, includes proper storage use of archival materials and proper climate control and is sufficient for many artifacts.
+For some artifacts, professional interventative conservation may be needed to curtail active deterioration, or so that an artifact can be exhibited.
 Conservation is usually required for waterlogged wood, leather and cloth, and for unstable metals.
 Conservation may include such methods as chemical treatment, air-abrasion and/or mechanical cleaning.
 A conservation survey conducted in 1990 helped to set standards for storage and treatment.
 The museum contracts with professional conservators for ongoing conservation needs.

 Packaging: For long-term preservation of the artifacts, it is important to use stable, archival packing materials.
-In Alexandria, we use polyethylene zip-lock bags, acid-free labels marked with water-proof pens, and Hollinger record-storage boxes.
-Bubble wrap, ethafoam, mylar, and acid-free tissue paper are among the materials used for padding.
+We use polyethylene zip-top bags, acid-free labels marked with water-proof pens, and Hollinger style archival record-storage boxes. ethafoam, mylar, and acid-free tissue paper are among the materials used for padding.

 Storage Facility: The Alexandria Archaeology Storage Facility was created in 1990, with assistance from the City of Alexandria, the National Science Foundation, and the Institute of Museum Services.
-The 1,500 square foot facility is located in a City building just over a mile from the museum, and holds a total of 3,564 boxes.
-The collection will eventually expand to another space in the same building.
-The facility was created to provide the environmental conditions necessary for long-term preservation of these important collections.
-Special care was taken to use stable materials for equipment and packaging that do not “off-gas,” or give off harmful fumes, and to provide a very stable temperature and humidity.
-The storeroom is also equipped with smoke detectors, a sprinkler system, and a separate security alarm.
+The 1,500 square foot facility is located in a City building just over a mile from the museum and can hold a total of 3,564 boxes.
+The facility provides the environmental conditions necessary for long-term preservation of these important collections.
+A dedicated HVAC system maintains stable temperature and relative humidity levels, avoiding fluctuations that could hasten the artifacts’ deterioration.
+The space was designed using stable materials for equipment and packaging that do not “off-gas,” or give off harmful fumes, The storeroom is also equipped with smoke detectors, a sprinkler system, and a separate security alarm.